 Planning and Budgeting for Access

 - Check what other campus partners are doing!
-As we move to virtual events and evening courses, keep in mind competing for “access resources” and bandwidth of students.
+As we move from virtual events, keep in mind both student bandwidth and the need for accessible elements.

 - Is there programming can you plan in collaboration with campus partners?
 Not only does this allow for more students to attend, but more impactful programming.

-- Plan ahead to coordinate access pieces–these can take weeks.
+- Plan ahead to coordinate access pieces like interpreters or real time captioners–these can take weeks to set up.

-- Have you allocated money for possible costs related to accessibility (sign language interpreters, post-production captioning, additional formats for materials, etc.)?
+- Have you allocated money for possible costs related to accessibility (sign language interpreters, post-production captioning, additional formats for materials, etc.) Please talk with Disability Services if you need planning assistance.

 Most event invitations happen via email or social media: